 Material concerning roads, railroads, waterways, airways, and other modes of travel; papers of individuals in the transportation industry; records of freighting and other types of transportation companies; professional and trade organization records; public transportation; and tourism.
-Researchers may also want to consider the railroad holdings of the State Historical Society of Missouri.
+Researchers may also want to consider the Railroad/Railways holdings of the State Historical Society of Missouri.

 Atlantic and Pacific Railroad Company, Record Book, 1876-1877, (R1288)